ElinaFF/PICO/splits.md

 5 splits is quick to run but some samples may never be used to test the algorithms.
 A more complete run will take 15 to 25 splits.
 In the other case, the splits are made by copying the dataset and applying a random separation with a different random seed at each time.
 This principle is called bootstrap.

-Most of the time, medical data are fat data ,i.e. contains many features (characteristic) for few samples, which can lead to many large when the training set is changed.

 Moreover, as the cross validation (explained in further details in section 1.
 Define learning configurations in the Machine Learning tab), it allows the model(s) to be tested on most of the samples.